Old Oxbow public market location:

 Address: 610 1st St, Napa, CA 94559

 Side note: Even though we had a good time in Napa, we would easily prefer it to Mendocino and specifically Anderson Valley.
-In my humble opinion Mendocino coast wines are a bit underappreciated since it take a bit of a drive to get there.
+In my humble opinion Mendocino coast wines are a bit underappreciated since it take a bit of a drive to get there; although you will be pleasantly surprised with unpredictably flavorful fruit notes while exploring the region.
 Check out our trip on HWY 128 – from wine to waves.

 What will you find at the Old Oxbow market ?